hsh-elc/vpl-grappa-integration/install.md

 5. **Mark Files to Keep When Running**:

-   Mark `proforma_settings.sh`, the `ProFormAFormatter` fat jar, and the ProFormA task file in the `task` folder as "Files to Keep When Running" to prevent them from being deleted after execution.
+   Mark `proforma_settings.sh`, the `ProformaFormatter-<version>-fat-jar-with-dependencies.jar`, and the ProFormA task file in the `task` folder as "Files to Keep When Running" to prevent them from being deleted after execution.
    <img src="images/img_3.png" width="732px">

 ---